rydmike/flex_color_picker/README.md

 flutter run --release
 ```

-The result is a basic default picker and another picker that opens in a dialog, with a few more options.
+The result is a default picker with only the primary and accent color picker available, plus another picker that opens in a dialog, with all except picker 3 enabled.

 ![ColorPicker Basic](/resources/ColorPickerSimpleDemo.png)

 ### Live Web Example

 You can also try a live web example of the ColorPicker [here](https://rydmike.com/democolorpicker).
-With the web demo you can modify most of the ColorPicker's API values and use it as a tool to find settings and a style that you like and that fits your application.
+With the web demo you can modify many of the ColorPicker's API values and use it as a tool to find settings and a style that fits your application.

-The source code for the Web demo, which is just a slightly more elaborate example than the basic sample bundled with the package, is available [here](https://github.com/rydmike/color_picker_demo).
+The source code for the Web demo, which is just a slightly more elaborate example than the basic sample bundled with the package, is available separately [here](https://github.com/rydmike/color_picker_demo).

 ![ColorPicker WEB demo](/resources/ColorPickerWebDemo.gif)

 ## Introduction to the ColorPicker

-Define a `Color` variable and give it a start value in a normal `StatefulWidget`.
+As an introduction to the ColorPicker we will go through the example application.
+The example uses a StatefulWidget where we define a `Color` variable and give it a start value in the `StatefulWidget`'s `initState()`.

 ```dart
 class _ColorPickerPageState extends State<ColorPickerPage> {